 Accessibility statement

-Cornwall Partnership NHS Foundation Trust is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Cornwall Partnership NHS Foundation Trust is committed to making this website accessible.
+This is in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This accessibility statement applies to content published on cornwallft.nhs.uk domains.